im-0/hpsahba/README.md

 the email from Don Brace: <https://lkml.org/lkml/2018/12/17/618>.
 So use at your own risk.

+You can use DKMS package in [contrib/dkms](contrib/dkms) to patch hpsa driver in a compiled kernel.

 ## Supported hardware

 Tested on following hardware so far: